 Tap the Options tab to open your symmetry Guide Options dropdown menu

-You will see the following 4 symmetry choices:
+You will see the following 4 symmetry options:

 - Vertical